The Hellebore Guide to Occult Britain

 Over 500 locations with magical links, including film, TV, and literary locations of folk horror and occult classics.

-The Old Ways Issue
+The Animal Issue

 The Magical Card Battle of Britain